- Commanding a Turtle

-She reads her pseudocode notes (converting them to Logo instructions in her head) and types them into the CommandCenter.
-As each line is [Enter]-ed she watches the turtle do exactly what's expected.
+She reads her pseudocode notes and converts them into Logo instructions in her head and types the instructions into the CommandCenter.
+As each line is [Enter]-ed she watches the turtle do exactly what she expected.

 Finally, our experienced programmer reviews what she has done.
 In this case she examines the graphics, asking herself Does the graphics my program produced match the drawing I set out to produce?
 In other words, is her program correct?

-Looking at her source code, reflecting on her choice of approach, she asks herself Did I make the right choice of approach?
+Looking at her instructions, her (source code, reflecting on her choice of approach, she asks herself Did I make the right choice of approach?
 If I were to write the program again, would I do it the same way?
 What was the hardest part?
 Is there a way I could have made it simpler?

-Our experienced programmer is consolidating her knowledge of writing Logo programs.
+Our experienced programmer is consolidating her knowledge of writing programs in Logo.
 This will help her in the future.